Xilinx/mlir-aie/AIEVecPasses.md

 #### Options
 ```
 -shift                 : Shift parameter for rounding and saturation
 -zero-offset           : Zero offset for indicating the location of zeroes in convolution filter (useful for 16x16 scheme)
 -dup-factor            : Duplication factor for each value in convolution filter (useful for 8x8 scheme)
+-unaligned-loads-check : Enable the unaligned loads check.
+-aieml                 :
 ```